 The formulation of the original options focused on placing a sufficient volume of sand to achieve a design volume that was determined through an engineering analysis that employed the storm simulation model SBEACH.
-The design of these original options satisfied each of the three stated goals.
+The design of these original options satisfied each of the three (3) stated goals.
 The "reasonable level of storm damage reduction" was defined as a beach fill configuration that would allow the crest of the dune to survive a storm comparable to Hurricane Isabel, which impacted the Dare County coast in 2003.
-In this regard, the extent of the beach fill options were limited to the approximately 15,000 feet of beach from 3rd Avenue south to the southern Town boundary.
+The extent of the beach fill options were limited to the approximately 15,000 feet of beach from 3rd Avenue south to the southern Town boundary.

 Based on public input, the Town informed APTIM that in addition to the goals for which the initial options were designed, the amount of useable beach was also an important aspect to consider in the development of beach fill options.
-In this regard, the Town has requested to APTIM to consider the following modification of the previously stated 3rd goal as they design beach fill options for the Beach Management Plan:
+The Town has requested APTIM consider the following modification of the previously stated 3rd goal as they design beach fill options for the Beach Management Plan: